 Graduates enter the workforce or advanced education with a competitive advantage thanks to top-quality academic preparation and experience in their fields.
 As early as their first year on campus, students put classroom learning to practice through field work and service learning.
 This experience helps catapult graduates on to great things, with 96% of recent Springfield College graduates finding employment or enrolling in graduate school.

-Springfield College also promotes volunteerism, with its students contributing a combined 120,000 hours to community service annually, which provides vital support to, and enhances quality of life for, community members.
-The College received the 2016 Presidential Award in the education category of the President’s Higher Education Community Service Honor Roll, the highest federal recognition a college or university can receive for its commitment to volunteering, service learning, and civic engagement.
+Springfield College also promotes volunteerism, with students contributing a combined 120,000 hours to community service annually, which provides vital support to, and enhances quality of life for, community members.
+The College received the 2016 Presidential Award in the Education category of the President’s Higher Education Community Service Honor Roll, the highest federal recognition a college or university can receive for its commitment to volunteering, service learning, and civic engagement.

 On campus, students work closely with faculty members who are experts in their fields and always willing to provide one-on-one service to help students achieve their academic goals.
 Springfield College provides Education majors with opportunities to pursue licensure in elementary and special education and secondary education.
-At Springfield College getting classroom experience isn’t reserved for your student teaching experience.
+At Springfield College, getting classroom experience isn’t reserved for your student teaching experience.
 We encourage active learning experiences that help you develop your skills and comfort level.

-In addition to ensuring students gain practical experience, the College offers all students the academic resources needed to succeed.
-The brand-new Learning Commons will provide students with a hub for all of their academic needs, from Library Services to the Academic Success Center.
+In addition to ensuring that students gain practical experience, the College offers all students the academic resources needed to succeed.
+The brand-new Learning Commons will provide students with a hub for all their academic needs, from Library Services to the Academic Success Center.